thesz/higgs-logistic-regression/README.md

 How to run
 ----------

+Expects HIGGS.csv from the dataset in current directory.

 ```$ ghc -o a-hs --make -odir objs -hidir objs -O3 a.hs && time ./a-hs
 [1 of 1] Compiling Main             ( a.hs, objs/Main.o )